 When you are ready- join the actors union SAG-AFTRA and stay committed to it.

-While made-for-television animation VO work pays residuals (you get paid each time it airs on cable and network, generally), some union voice over work does not usually pay residuals- this includes video games, anime dubbing and some made-for-streaming work, (so far).
+While made-for-television union animation VO work pays residuals (you get paid each time it airs on cable and network, or your voice gets lifted into a game, for instance), some union voice over work does not usually pay residuals- this includes video games, anime dubbing and some made-for-streaming work, (so far).
 In these latter instances, you get paid your session fee and that’s it.